d3/d3-selection/README.md

     .attr("stroke", "black");
 ```

-To control what happens on enter, update and exit, pass functions:
+To control what happens on enter, update and exit, pass separate functions instead of a string:

 ```js
 svg.selectAll("circle")